Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 Of course!
 Our first ever gig was in Worcester.
 We thought we needed a ritual before we went on stage.
 As we were thinking of what we could do, we noticed a playing card stuck in the gutter.
 It was the five of spades.
 We picked it up and to this day we kiss it before we play every show.

 If only it had been the ten of clubs!
-How did three English lads end up in Australia?
+How did three English lads end up in Oz?

-Well, we came here for a week's holiday and to play some gigs with our label.
+We came here for a week's holiday and to play some gigs with our label.
 We loved it so much out here we decided to move.
-So, three months later, we’d packed up our lives, said our goodbyes, and off we went.
+Three months later, we’d packed up our lives, said our goodbyes, and off we went.

-What were those first days in Oz like?
+What were those first days in Australia like?

-Exciting, but also a complete shit show!
-The downside of moving so quickly was we had no time to save money, and we still had leases on apartments to pay, and bills, and all sorts of rubbish like that.
+Exciting, but also a complete shit show.
+The downside of moving so quickly was we had no time to save money.
+We still had leases on apartments to pay, and bills, and all sorts of rubbish like that.

-We originally moved to Melbourne but now we are in Brisbane.
+We originally moved to Melbourne but now we're in Brisbane.
 We moved to escape lockdown, but it feels more and more like home every day.

 Have you seen a lot of Australia?

-We’ve seen a bit, and mainly the east coast: Victoria, New South Wales, Queensland.
+We’ve seen a bit.
+Mainly the east coast: Victoria, New South Wales, Queensland.
 It's been tricky with Covid because it’s made travelling pretty much impossible.

 Covid was a real shitter.
 We’ve been here for three years now and we’ve spent one and a half years of that in lockdown!
 We couldn't play any shows; we couldn't travel.